apache/gravitino/docs/README.md

 ## Launch Graviton document website

-Execute `./launch-docs-website.sh` scripts, It will create the Graviton document website in locally, It follows these steps:
+Execute `./launch-docs-website.sh` scripts, it will create the Graviton document website locally, it follows these steps:

 1. Create a `build` directory within the `docs` directory.
 2. Automatically download the [Hugo](https://github.com/gohugoio/hugo) binary executable file into the `build` directory.